rkallos/wrek/README.md

 -------

 - `{event_manager, pid()}`: Specify a `gen_event` process to forward events to
-- `{failure_mode, partial | total}` (default: total): Switch between partial and total failure modes.
+- `{failure_mode, partial | total}` (default: total): Switch between
+  partial and total failure modes.
 Total failure will immediately shut down all running vertices within a DAG.
 Partial failure will cancel running all tasks reachable by any failed vertex, but will continue until all vertices finish running.
+- `{global_timeout, integer() | undefined}`: Specify a timeout in
+  milliseconds by which the entire DAG will shutdown if it hasn't already finished.
+An `undefined` value means no timeout. (default: undefined)

 Example
 -------